Auto Accidents Caused By Defective & Dangerous Roads

 More than 30,000 people are killed and millions more are injured in car accidents every single year.
-One of the leading factors causing car crashes are road defects.
-According to the National Motor Vehicle Crash Causation Survey, a report put together by the National Highway Traffic Safety Administration (NHTSA) (PDF) and presented to Congress in July of 2008, this issue causes an estimated 13,500 crashes every year.
-This includes the design of the road, issues with road signs and signals, obstructed views and other road-related conditions.
+One of the leading causes of these accidents is road defects.
+According to statistics, this issue causes an estimated 13,500 crashes annually.
+This includes the design of the road, issues with road signs and signals, obstructed views, and more.

 - Insufficient shoulders